VP2 and Vue Console Firmware

 Quick instructions for updating console firmware

-Updating the console firmware for all VP2 consoles made after 2006 should be straightforward (despite the extensive notes below – but these mostly deal with special cases like pre-2006 consoles).
+Updating the console firmware for all VP2 consoles made during or after 2006 should be straightforward (despite the extensive notes below – but these mostly deal with special cases like pre-2006 consoles).
 Vue consoles of MA revision and earlier should not be updated beyond firmware v3.00.
 It is vital to correctly identify the type of console you have and only to attempt to upload firmware for that specific console type.
 The steps are:

 - Download the correct firmware for your specfic console type from the Davis website at https://support.davisinstruments.com/category/f22g6pbmss-weather-downloads